EugeneJinXin/pydantic-ai-langsmith-otel/README.md

 ## Architecture

-This project demonstrates two ways to send traces to LangSmith:
+This project demonstrates how to send traces to LangSmith in pydantic-ai lib:

-1. **Direct integration**: Send traces directly from your application to LangSmith (see `main.py`)
 2. **Via local OTEL collector**: Send traces to a local collector that forwards them to LangSmith (see `test_otel.py`)

 ## Setup